Last Updated on March 1, 2023 by Lori Geurin

 6. Go to bed earlier.

 Night owls, please listen up!
-A good night’s sleep is important.
+A good night’s sleep is essential.

 A study found that getting 8 and a half hours of sleep each night reduced cravings for junk food by 62 percent and decreased appetite by 14 percent.